usnistgov/PyHyperScattering/en/main/_sources/source/development/idx_development.rst.txt

 Development and Contributing Info: TODO
 ==============================================================

-PyHyperScattering is a product of the `National Institute of Standards and Technology (NIST)
-<https://www.nist.gov/>`_.
-This package is under active development, and the team welcome DMs
-with questions on the NIST RSoXS slack, Nikea, and NSLS2 slack channels, or by email to `Dr. Peter Beaucage <mailto:peter.beaucage@nist.gov>`_.
+PyHyperScattering is an open-source collaboration maintained by the `National Institute of Standards and Technology (NIST) <https://www.nist.gov/>`_.
+This package is under active development, and the team welcome DMs with questions on the NIST RSoXS slack, Nikea, and NSLS2 slack channels, or by email to `Dr. Peter Beaucage <mailto:peter.beaucage@nist.gov>`_.
 For more information about contributing, development philosophy, and licensing, see :ref:`the Development page <Development>`.

 Scope and Package Outline